stereum-dev/ethereum2-docker-compose/README.md

 2. Copy the `docker-compose.yaml` of your choice to the project's root directory (this directory).
 3. Follow the guide included with the docker-compose (`README.md` of the selected docker-compose).

+### User id 2000
+Some components like grafana and nimbus need folders with special permission and/or owner.
+To make the setup of ethereum2-docker-compose as simple as possible these necessary permissions will be set on each startup with the user id of 2000.

+It's possible (however highly unlikely) that your local system already has a user with the id of 2000.
+In this case the folders will show the name of your user.
+We recommend not using a local user with the id 2000 for security reasons.

 ## FAQ
 ### My `docker-compose` command doesn't work (e. g. `ERROR: Version in "./docker-compose.yaml" is unsupported.`)
 Most linux distributions (including Ubuntu) don't serve recent docker-compose versions in their package management.
 You can install a compatible version by following [official docker.io documentation](https://docs.docker.com/compose/install/).